miekg/skydns2/README.md

     go build -v

-SkyDNS' configuration is stored *in* etcd: but there are also flags and environment variabes you can set.
+SkyDNS' configuration is stored *in* etcd: but there are also flags and environment variables you can set.
 To start SkyDNS, set the etcd machines with the environment variable ETCD_MACHINES:

     export ETCD_MACHINES='http://192.168.0.1:4001,http://192.168.0.2:4001'